gisn8/google-street-view-layer/README.md

 testing and will make legitimate API calls that could result in charges from Google; a very small sample layer is strongly suggested; USE WITH CAUTION!

-### KNOWN BUGS
+### BUGS

-There are a few known issues that doesn't hinder the process, but do have minor impacts on the user's overall experience.
-Please review the Issues page at https://github.com/gisn8/google-street-view-layer/issues.
+Please review or submit to the Issues page at https://github.com/gisn8/google-street-view-layer/issues.